PHYSICAL THERAPY RESIDENCY PROGRAM NEUROLOGIC PHYSICAL THERAPY

 COME VISIT US!

-We highly encourage potential applicants to come visit with us to tour our facilities, meet our faculty and residents, observe clinic, and other residency events depending on availability.
-Contact the program manager now to set up a date.
+We highly encourage potential applicants to come visit with us to tour our facilities, meet our faculty and residents, and other residency events depending on availability.
+Contact the program director now to set up a date.

 Frequently Asked Questions